icse-tamil-translations/icse-tamil-translations.github.io/index.md

 These translated texts, the associated website, and the rest of the project, is licensed under the CC-BY-NC 4.0 License, meaning you too can contribute to it, From the appearance to the translations themselves!
 Everyone is welcome, especially translators.

 The initial scope of this site is to translate just 2 books fully, but in time we hope to expand to the third ICSE Class X Book, Rajaraja Chozhan.
 We do not have a copy of this book, so if anyone does have a copy, feel free to contribute.

+Any communication relating to this website can be posted on this website's [repository's Discussions tab](https://github.com/hydino2085143/icse-tamil-translations/discussions)